karishdsa/ERASE/README.md

    *<colname_chk4distr>* name of the column containing values to be accounted for during randomization e.g. the average read depth
    *<outFilePrefix_ann1>*, *<outFilePrefix_ann2>* the names to be prefixed to all the output files generated for annotaion1 and annotation2 respectively.

-   See help() for more details, optional parameters, their defaults and output files generated.
+   See *randomization()* in the above SAE section and help() for more details, optional parameters, their defaults and output files generated.

 **3. Integration and p-value calculation :** Examine enrichment based on the value assigned to the calibration parameter alpha (indicates the relative weight of the SNP annotation1).
 Call *integrationPvalCalc()* using the tansformed zscores obtained in the previous step.
 This function returns